theirish81/gowalker/README.md

   ]
 }
 ```
-You can use the `Walk` function to easily navigate the data structure as in:
+You can use the `Walk` function to easily navigate the data structure, by providing a string that represents the path
+to the data, as in:
 ```go
 ctx := context.TODO()
 Walk(ctx, "name",data,nil)               // returns `Joe`